 What does it take to secure an $18bn fund from cyber attack?
-On the 1st of December we hosted Dan Bennett, CTO of Castlelake for a webinar to find out.
+On the 1st of December, we hosted Dan Bennett, CTO of Castlelake for a webinar to find out.
 We were joined by Rois Ni Thauma, Head of Cyber Governance here at Red Sift.
-Beyond this individual challenge, we were interested in how the security of one firm in a tight-knit industry can give charge to a network effect that contributes towards protecting all firms and investors from dangerous and costly email impersonation attacks.
+Beyond this individual challenge, we were interested in how the security of one firm in a tight-knit industry can give charge to a network effect that contributes to protecting all firms and investors from dangerous and costly email impersonation attacks.

 Castlelake is a global private investment firm that specializes in asset-based opportunities.
-As CTO, Dan is responsible for both the firm’s overall cyber security as well as their use of software to optimise returns and increase the effectiveness of their assets’ operations.
+As CTO, Dan is responsible for both the firm’s overall cyber security as well as their use of software to optimize returns and increase the effectiveness of their assets’ operations.

 I started my career in finance, so this is a bit of a return to the nest for me.
 Before joining Red Sift, I spent about seven years in investment banking and private equity working with firms that on the surface look just like Castlelake.
 None however leveraged software quite as elegantly and effectively as Dan and his team.

 Teams that bring to bear software as a way of doing things faster and more reliably are more likely to win.
 I like to believe that it is this approach that led Dan to choose Red Sift’s OnDMARC as the firm’s outbound email authentication and DMARC solution.